-These Grilled Zucchini Skins are perfect for those looking to cut their carb intake.
-These ketogenic-friendly morsels are a delicious swap out for traditional potato skins.
+These Grilled Zucchini Skins are perfect for a creamy, delicious appetizer or side dish.
+These carb-conscious morsels are the perfect swap out for regular potato skins.
 The best part is that these grilled zucchini skins cook quickly!

 Zucchini Skins vs. Potato Skins: